The Birth of Venus (Cabanel): Background and description

 At the Salon of 1863, The Birth of Venus was one of a multitude of female nudes.
 Bathed in opalescent colors, the goddess Venus shyly looks to the viewer from beneath the crook of her elbow.
 Two years later, Manet presented his now renowned painting Olympia at the Salon as well.
-Today both hang in the Musee’d’ Orsay.
+Today both are in the collection of the Musée d’ Orsay.
 Unlike Venus's ethereal-like palette, Manet painted Olympia with pale, placid skin tone, and darkly outlined the figure.
 Her only seemingly modest gesture is her placement of her hand over her leg, though it is not out of shyness- one must pay before they can see.
-James Rubin writes of the two works: “The Olympia is often compared to Cabanel’s Birth of Venus, for the latter is a far more sexually appealing work, despite its mythological guise… It is evident Manet’s demythologizing of the female nude was foremost a timely reminder of modern realities."
+James Rubin writes of the two works: "The Olympia is often compared to Cabanel's Birth of Venus, for the latter is a far more sexually appealing work, despite its mythological guise… It is evident Manet's demythologizing of the female nude was foremost a timely reminder of modern realities."

 Cabanel depicts personality, but in subtle ways through her relaxed posture and sleepy expression.
-Jenna-Marie Newberry writes of Venus: “The lightest of color used in The Birth of Venus alludes to the lightness and enlightenment of relaxation, amplifying the reclining nude’s placid demeanor and virginity.
+Jenna-Marie Newberry writes of Venus: "The lightest of color used in The Birth of Venus alludes to the lightness and enlightenment of relaxation, amplifying the reclining nude's placid demeanor and virginity.
 The contrapposto twist of the figure with the melodramatic swoop of the arm over the face comes directly from his previous paintings … Venus herself takes over the entire front of the picture plane.
-Her hair has been deepened, adding more to her allure and purity.”
+Her hair has been deepened, adding more to her allure and purity."
 It is as if the viewer is catching a glimpse of a goddess simply basking in the nature that enfolds her.
 She is a part of her surroundings and the viewer is privy to behold upon the scene.
 Cabanel produced a quite seductive painting of a mythological beauty in a way that appealed to viewers at the time of its creation.
-Following the Salon it was said: “His dark-eyed heroines, thinly painted, usually in muted colors and immaculately drawn, were popular on both sides of the Atlantic”.
+Following the Salon it was said: "His dark-eyed heroines, thinly painted, usually in muted colors and immaculately drawn, were popular on both sides of the Atlantic".